 All social movements seek to mobilize those who already have acquired protest experience as well as reach out to sections of the population not previously touched by protest politics.
-Nevertheless, while in recent years there has been a wealth of empirical studies on the general causes of protest behavior (e.g., Dalton, van Sickle, and Weldon 2009; Heath 2008; Walgrave and Rucht 2010), the dynamics of first-time participation remain scarcely analyzed.
-This apparent gap in the literature limits our ability to gauge the political significance of a specific protest movement and assess its longevity, strength, and impact.
+Nevertheless, while in recent years there has been a wealth of empirical studies on the general causes of protest behaviour (e.g. Heath 2008; Dalton, van Sickle and Weldon 2009; Walgrave and Rucht 2010), the dynamics of first-time participation remain scarcely analysed.
+This apparent gap in the literature limits our ability to gauge the political significance of a specific protest movement and assess its longevity, strength and impact.

-There is only one previous study, Verhulst and Walgrave (2009), that systematically analyzes the profile of protest novices.
-Based on surveys of demonstrators on a wide range of issues in Belgium, and on surveys of participants in the 2003 demonstrations against the Iraq war in a range of countries, Verhulst and Walgrave compare "new" protesters with "veteran" protesters who had taken part in protest before, testing a range of hypotheses to explain the differences between them.
-The underlying assumption behind their approach is that new protesters are mobilized because they share with established protestors many individual factors that promote protest; in other words, they are drawn from the pool of "usual suspects."
-More recently, this has been adapted by Saunders and colleagues (2012), who similarly hypothesize that "novice" protesters in May Day and climate protests would share with regular protesters, the "stalwarts," a higher degree of biographical availability as well as psychological and political engagement traits than more occasional demonstrators.
+There is only one previous study dedicated to systematically analysing the profile of protest debutants, Verhulst and Walgrave (2009), who provide an innovative theoretical framework to analyse first-time activism.
+Based on surveys of demonstrators on a wide range of issues in Belgium, as well as participants of 2003 anti-Iraq war demonstrations across a range of countries, Verhulst and Walgrave compare 'new' protesters with those who had taken part in protest before, testing a range of hypotheses to explain the differences between them.
+The underlying assumption behind their approach is that 'new' protesters are mobilized because they share with established protestors a great degree of individual factors that promote protest, in other words, they are drawn from the same pool as the 'usual suspects'.
+More recently, this has been adapted by Saunders and colleagues, who similarly hypothesize that 'novice' protesters in May Day and climate protests would share with regular protesters, the 'stalwarts', a higher degree of biographical availability, as well as psychological and political engagement traits, in comparison with more occasional demonstrators (Saunders, Grasso, Olcese, Rainsford and Rootes 2012).
 Yet, their empirical analysis finds little support for these hypotheses.